-The provisions only apply to persons who are dual nationals.
+The provisions only apply to persons who are dual nationals, casting citizenship for these people as a privilege contingent on good behaviour.
 As such, the provisions operate to create two classes of citizenship.
 For those who hold only Australian citizenship their citizenship is inalienable; for dual nationals, it may be removed.
-The provisions are discriminatory and risk reinforcing the identity issues that can lead to radicalisation.
+The provisions are discriminatory and risk reinforcing the identity issues that can lead to radicalisation.4